chloezql/flex-fullstack/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can view and filter therapists
+3. as a user, I can view and see direction to clinics
 4. as a user, I can view all the appointments I made and make adjustment
 5. as a user, I can change my own information
-6. as a user(therapist), I can view all upcoming patients and their information

 ## Research Topics